Omfe/WorkoutTimer/README.md

 # Workout Timer

-First phase of a app used to administer fitness excercices having complete control of your working routine with a customized timer for every excercise in each of your workouts.
+First phase of an iOS app used to administer fitness excercices having complete control of your working routine with a customized timer for every excercise in each of your workouts.

 Still in development.